 For this head to head, we’re going to compare two services from the same company: RingCentral Office and RingCentral Professional.
 Both RingCentral Professional and RingCentral Office connect to the same service, so the experience for the inbound caller will be much the same.
 Setting up and other tasks that use the computer will also be similar for the user.
 But the biggest difference is that RingCentral Professional is primarily to forward calls to users anywhere, while RingCentral Office is made with brick-and-mortar offices in mind.

 RingCentral Office is designed for a more traditional office environment.
-That said, it's still more flexible than traditional PBXs by far.
-But going for RingCentral Office, the assumption is that somewhere in the world, there is a building people go to, or at least a home office.
-Work can get done on the go, but it's just as likely that the majority of people in an office are in a central location.
-To that end, RingCentral offers a number of IP phones for sale and rent.
+That said, it’s still more flexible than traditional PBXs by far.
+But going for RingCentral Office, the assumption is that somewhere in the world, there is a building people go to or at least a home office.
+Work can get done on the go, but it’s just as likely that the majority of people in an office are centrally located.
+To that end, RingCentral offers several IP phones for sale and rent.
 But the plans go far beyond phones.
 RingCentral Office has loads of features designed to keep your business at maximum productivity and save you time.
 RingCentral Office is, quite simply, more than a phone system.
-RingCentral Office plans all include unlimited minutes and are priced based on the number of users.
+RingCentral Office plans all include unlimited minutes and is priced based on the number of users.
 With no contract, the prices per month per user are as follows:

 Standard: 1 user – $49.99; 2-19 users – $29.99; 20-99 users – $26.99; 99-999 users – $24.99.

 Premium: 1 user – $54.99; 2-19 users – $39.99; 20-99 users – $36.99; 99-999 users – $34.99.